UMA is on a 159-acre campus in the small town setting of Augusta, Maine.

-UMA has a thriving Honors Program Student Association.
-In fact, more students participate in Honors Program Student Association than any other on-campus activity.
+UMA has the Honors Program Student Association.
+In fact, more students participate in the Honors Program Student Association than any other on-campus activity.

 Other popular student organizations at UMA include Arts and Architecture Students of UMA, Student Nurse Association, Student American Dental Hygiene Association and International Student Club.

 UMA students' favorite campus events are UMA Day, Jazz Week and Poetry Festival.